 - This is the reason for extending its relationship with Oracle.

 - This is why SAP does not want to talk about it and why they want it kept as quiet as possible.

 HANA will become just another of SAP’s offerings now.
-It will not become, as Bill McDermott once said, the “basis for everything that SAP does.”
-More information is getting out that HANA is just not as advertised, and I predict from here on out, SAP is going to lose far more arguments on HANA than it will win.
+As Bill McDermott once said, it will not become the “basis for everything that SAP does.”
+More information is getting out that HANA is just not advertised, and I predict from here on out.
+SAP is going to lose far more arguments on HANA than it will win.

-As HANA’s time in the sun has come to an end, in a future article, I will cover how SAP will have to reverse itself on HANA.
+As HANA’s time in the sun has come to an end, I will cover how SAP will have to reverse itself on HANA in a future article.
 It will be tricky, as it must be done in a way that will not offend Hasso Plattner.
 Hasso must be handled very delicately.
 He must be told that his vision was an absolute genius, but SAP customers could not simply see his fantastic long-term vision.